 Remember that telephone calls are usually taken by a staff member, not the member of Congress.
 Ask to speak with the aide who handles the issue about which you wish to comment.

 After identifying yourself, tell the aide you would like to leave a brief message, such as: "Please tell Senator/Representative (Name) that I support/oppose (S.___/H.R.___)."

 You will also want to state reasons for your support or opposition to the bill.
 Ask for your senators' or representative's position on the bill.
 You may also request a written response to your telephone call.

 To write a letter or call your representative, visit our Legislative Action Center's "Find Your Legislator" page, enter your contact information and click on your representative's name to take you to his/her personal website, including their contact and social media information.

 Don't know who your representative is?

-To write a letter or call your senator, visit this website, find your senator and click on the webform link to submit a letter.
+To write a letter or call your senator, visit our Legislative Action Center's "Find Your Legislator" page, find your senator and click on the webform link to submit a letter.
 If you want to make a phone call, click on the senator's name to go his/her personal website and use the "Contact Me" link to find the phone number for the office.

 Don't know who your senators are?